lucasporter/Watchtower/dummy-machines/README.md

 ## Network Information

-All machines are connected to the `watchdog_net` Docker network and can communicate with each other using their hostnames:
+All machines are connected to the `watchtower_net` Docker network and can communicate with each other using their hostnames:

 - `web-server-1`
 - `db-server-1`